gsl-lite/gsl-lite/doc/Reference.md

 This is very tedious, not least because we have to define move constructor and move assignment operator manually.

-By using `not_null<>`, we can instead "lift" these precondition checks to the type system and have all the precondition checks be generated automatically:
+By using `not_null<>`, we can instead "lift" these preconditions to the type system and have all the precondition checks be generated automatically:

 ```c++